 Mark studied Geology at the University of Edinburgh and after graduating, pursued a career in mineral exploration in South-West Scotland.
-He subsequently used this experience to join REC Ltd where he worked as both a contractor and a consultant on projects such as the A96 Dualling scheme and numerous wind farm projects, alongside his current employer, SWECO.
-SWECO took Mark on as a Graduate where he has remained part of the team ever.
+He subsequently used this experience to join REC Ltd where he worked as both a contractor and a consultant on projects such as the A96 Dualling scheme and numerous wind farm projects, alongside his current employer, Sweco.
+Sweco took Mark on as a Graduate where he has remained part of the team since.

 As soon as the Technician designation was made available, Mark’s Technical Manager made him aware of the opportunity and the benefits to his career, so he applied.
 He feels, as a Registered Environmental Technician, he has the opportunity to be recognized as a professional who is committed to a high standard of environmental awareness and self-improvement, benefitting both himself and his employer.

 Throughout his career, Mark has honed the ability to assess a site ready for development to environmental standards and gauge, through historical assessment, the impact of previous industry on the site, the impact to users on and adjacent to the site and the impact to the environment on and surrounding the site.
 By assessing the potential impact of historical industrial users on the site, he is able to recommend a suitable site investigation to establish the extent of contamination and impact to the site and subsequently assist in designing remedial measures to ensure the site is suitable for future users, reducing the impact on the local environment.

 Mark believes that within the environmental sector, technicians are a key force, linking theoretical design and development work with the practical involvement and investigation required on site.
 Technicians are a point of data gathering and communication between a wide variety of interested parties from clients to contractors.
 The dialogue between the on-site presence of a technician and the client is essential to a successful project.